For daily wit & wisdom, sign up for the Almanac newsletter.

 Before sleep, slap on a Breathe Right or other brand of nasal strips.
 These band-aid like devices gently pull open the nasal passages and keep them open through the night.

-One reader suggested these odd 60-second solutions for relief.
+Readers have also shared these 60-second solutions for relief.
+Hey, why not.
 Try them and see if it works for you!

 Tongue Trick: Press the tip of your tongue to top of your mouth.
 Release your tongue, then press between the eyebrow on your forehead.
 Repeat both steps, pressing your tongue and tapping your head for about 20 seconds.
 This should help relief some decongestion.